Skip to main content

 Personal and Sensitive data (special category)

 Young Person – 100 years after case closure.
-Will include all case notes, including those of witnesses and adult volunteers along with any litigation correspondence, until it is appropriate to reduce this to a detailed summary of the case.
+Will include all case notes, including those of witnesses and adult volunteers along with any litigation correspondence.
 In the event that the allegation is actually disproved or is found to have been mis-recorded in the first place, the record will include a statement that the data subject has been exonerated and the data will be subject to the joining data process retention period.

 Personal and Sensitive data (special category)